openbaton/docs/docs/nfvo-installation-mac.md

 # Install Open Baton on MacOS using brew

-This tutorial will guide you through the installation of the NFVO on top of MacOS.
+This tutorial will guide you through the installation of the NFVO on top of OSX.

 ### Requirements